Antiviral Turmeric for Colds, Flu and Boosting Your Immune System

 Medical experts studying the novel coronavirus outbreak have noted that one of the most damaging aspects of severe infection is a “cytokine storm”.
 This is where the body’s immunity overreacts to the virus, causing extensive damage at the cellular level.

-Importantly, anyone suffering from COVID-19 must contact medical authorities and should discuss using any natural treatments that might interfere with medications.
+Importantly, anyone suffering from the new coronavirus must contact medical authorities and should discuss using any natural treatments that might interfere with medications.

 Turmeric Is Not an ACE Inhibitor

-There is currently some controversy as to whether ACE inhibitors, popular drugs for cardiovascular disease and high blood pressure, could increase severity risk for people diagnosed with COVID-19.
+There is currently some controversy as to whether ACE inhibitors, popular drugs for cardiovascular disease and high blood pressure, could increase severity risk for people diagnosed with the new coronavirus.
 Medical advice is to continue taking medications and consult your doctor.

-Leo Garland MD has written excellent work on coronavirus protection and states: “There is misinformation circulating… that attributes a high death rate with COVID-19 to ARBs and ACE inhibitors… based on no evidence or data.
-A recent study… found no association between the use of ACE inhibitors or ARBs and severity of COVID-19.”
+Leo Garland MD has written excellent work on coronavirus protection and states: “There is misinformation circulating… that attributes a high death rate… to ARBs and ACE inhibitors… based on no evidence or data.
+A recent study… found no association between the use of ACE inhibitors or ARBs and severity…”

 This research also showed “curcumin does not have ACE inhibitory effects”.
 However, it has been noted in other trials that it may have a synergistic effect with hypertensive medicines.
 Discussed turmeric use with your physician if currently taking one of these drugs.